shivaraj-arch/kaggle-google-capstone/README.md

 There are three aspects.
 One agent analyses the index data pulled from exchange api.
 The second pulls the investment flow in and out of exchange index and the third provides the latest financial headlines.
 A parallel agent then aggregates and summarizes with a prediction brief for the next trading day.

 It's a multi agent, with two apis fetching data from stock exchange with parallel and Sequential agent to aggregate and summarize

+**How to Run**
+1. Set GOOGLE_API_KEY from https://aistudio.google.com/app/api-keys as environment variable.
+The Agent pulls it as os.environ["GOOGLE_API_KEY"] .
+2. Install google-adk as `pip install google-adk`
+3. Install tkinter as
+`brew install python-tk@3.12` in mac or
+`sudo apt install python3.12-tk` in ubuntu or
+`sudo yum install python3.12-tkinter` in redhat
-Just run the script niftyagent.py ( tested on python 3.12)
+4. Run the script niftyagent.py ( tested on python 3.12) as `python niftyagent.py`